ton-community/ton-docs/docs/learn/overviews/TL-B.md

 TL-B is also supported by [intellij-ton plugin](https://github.com/andreypfau/intellij-ton).

 Docs on TL-B can be found in the [TVM Whitepaper](https://ton.org/tvm.pdf) and in a concise (they have been collected in one place) format [here](https://github.com/tonstack/TL-B-docs).

 ## Generator of serializators and deserializators
 An example of a generator used by a TON node can be found in the [Ton node sources](https://github.com/ton-blockchain/ton/blob/master/crypto/tl/tlbc.cpp).

+## More about TL-B

+If you want to know more about TL-B serialization and see some examples of complex structures parsing, you can continue by reading [TL-B](/docs/develop/data-formats/tl-b) article at `develop` section of documentation.